 The radius of LMJ target chamber is 5 meters.
 Beam and diagnostic ports cover the full surface.
 Most part of the plasma diagnostics are positioned inside the target chamber with the help of a manipulator called SID (System for Insertion of Diagnostics).
-A SID is a two-stage telescoping system that provides a precise positioning of a diagnostic close to the center of target chamber.
+A SID is a two-stage telescopic system that provides a precise positioning of a diagnostic close to the center of target chamber.
 It positions 150-kg diagnostic with a 50-μm precision.
 SIDs are provided on several different port locations.
 Two kinds of SIDs are available: the polar SIDs can be positioned either on polar axis or in the equatorial plan, and use only electronic detectors; the equatorial SIDs cannot be positioned on polar axis, and can use either passive detectors, due to electromagnetic perturbations induced by PETAL shots, or electronic detectors.

-4 SIDs are currently operational, and 3 more are expected by 2024.
+6 SIDs are currently operational, and 1 more is expected by 2025.